youngguang/live/intl.en-US/User Guide (New console)/Domain names management/Configure premium streaming (Formerly global acceleration).md

 Premium streaming is a high-speed circuit between the region where the streamer is located and mainland China.

-**Note:** **Terms in the console have been updated, and we will update the documentation as soon as possible.
-We are sorry for any inconvenience caused**.

 ## Scenario { .section}

 -   Streamer at abroad or in Hong Kong, Macao and Taiwan region: The premium streaming function is used to stream video streams to mainland China, and distribute the video streams in mainland China.